Punctual And Positive: Ten minutes early beats one minute late. Plus, it gives you time to say ‘howdy’ and catch up on what’s ‘great’!

 Punctual and Positive: The Ten-Minute Trick That Outshines a Last-Minute Sprint

-Now meet Nearly-Late Nate—sprinting in, papers flying, one shoe half-on, shouting “I’m here!” like it’s an Olympic event.
+Now meet Nearly-Late Nate—sprinting in, papers flying, one shoe half-on, shouting “I’m here!” like an Olympic event.

 The difference between the breeze and the blizzard?